inukshuk/jekyll-scholar/README.md

 `repository` to indicate this directory.
-When generating bibliographies, Jekyll-Scholar will look in that folder to see if it contains a filename matching each entry's BibTeX key: if it does, the path to that file will be exposed to the bibliography template.
+When generating bibliographies, Jekyll-Scholar will look in that folder to see if it contains a filename matching each entry's BibTeX key: if it does, the path to that file will be exposed to the bibliography template as the `link` property.

+Since version 4.1.0 repositories are not limited to PDF and PS files.
+These files are mapped to the `links` property in your bibliography template.
+Here is an example of template that utilizes this feature to link to supporting material in a ZIP archive:

+    {{ reference }} [<a href="{{links.zip}}">Supporting Materials</a>]

 ### Detail Pages

-If your layouts directory contains a layout file for bibliography details (the 'details_layout' configuration options), Jekyll-Scholar will generate a details page for each entry in you main bibliography.
+If your layouts directory contains a layout file for bibliography details (the `details_layout` configuration options), Jekyll-Scholar will generate a details page for each entry in you main bibliography.
 That is to say, if your bibliography contains the following entry: